National College of Business and Arts

 The National College of Business and Arts or NCBA is a private educational institution in the Philippines with campuses located in Cubao, Fairview and Taytay.

 NCBA Collegiate Department offers degree programs in the Arts, Sciences, Business and Education as well as Diploma programs.
 NCBA also offers Graduate degrees in Master in Business Administration and Master in Public Administration.

 History

-Established in 1967–68, at the corner of R. Papa and Lepanto streets in Sampaloc, Manila between two giants in Philippine private education: University of the East with its mammoth population of 65,000 and Far Eastern University with its enrollment of 47,000.
+Established in 1967–68, at the corner of R. Papa and Lepanto streets in Sampaloc, Manila between two giants in Philippine private education: University of the East with its large student population of 65,000 and Far Eastern University with its enrollment of 50,000.
 A small building was erected to house a small school — the National College of Business and Arts.
 Today the NCBA has three campuses, two in Quezon City and one in Rizal.